Support for Multicultural Programs

 At SRP, we proudly support the rich diversity of our community and customers with innovative programs that reach underserved populations.

-The selection of SRP's ethnic minority programs is based on extensive community-based research, as well as key input from diverse community leaders and education experts.
+The selection of SRP's multicultural programs is based on long-term partnerships, as well as key input from diverse community leaders and education experts.
 Our goal is to make informed investments in areas of opportunity that affect an array of ethnic minorities.

 SRP's ethnic minority initiatives include: